xigxog/kubefox/docs/getting_started/tutorials/graphql.md

     ```

 When we release, KubeFox defaults all traffic to that subPath to the
 currently-released version of the App.
-And we should see the same results in our browser:
+Refresh the page and you should see the same results in your browser:

 <figure markdown>
   <img src="../../images/screenshots/hasura_tutorial/Superheroes HTML page post release.png" width=100% height=100%>
   <figcaption>Figure 6 - The Superheroes HTML Page after release</figcaption>
 </figure>

-We can have one release per VE.
+We can have one release per App per VE.
+So if we had 4 different Apps, each of
+them could be released once to a particular VE.

 Using Release is actually recommended.
 It's more convenient for developers and
 QA staff, and the URLs don't need to be decorated with query parameters, so the